-Students will maintain a log of hours spent observing/participating in classrooms.
-This log should reflect a minimum of 15 hours spent in various classrooms at different grade levels and on different sites.
-In addition, students will document their field observations, connections to concepts studied in EDUC 350, analyses, and questions through 4 formal written Classroom Observation Reports
+Students will maintain a log of hours spent observing in classrooms or classroom videos.
+This log should reflect a minimum of 15 hours of observation in various classrooms at different grade levels and on different sites.
+Besides, students will document their field observations, connections to concepts studied in EDUC 350, analyses, and questions through 4 formal written Classroom Observation.

-Using the classroom observation instrument provided online, write up four observations in your field sites.
+Using the classroom observation instrument provided online, write up five observations in your field sites.
 The template is on the Cougar Courses site under Fieldwork Instructions.
-You must submit one written observation from each of these four types of school settings: Elementary, Middle, High, and Special Setting.
+You must submit one written observation from each of these four types of school settings: Elementary, Middle, High, and Special Setting; the fifth written observation is from any setting (your choice).
 Each written observation should be 500-750 words.
-Turn in your Classroom Observation Record (timesheet) and Report Summary (distribution report) in last class session.
+Turn in your Classroom Observation Record (timesheet) and Report Summary (distribution report) in the last class session.
 If you do not complete the classroom observations, you will not pass the course.